Dre Campbell Farm

 Identification

 Kissing bugs are also known as triatomine bugs or cone-nosed bugs [1].
-They are bloodsuckers that belong to the Triatominae subfamily of the Reduviidae family.
+They are bloodsuckers in the subfamily Triatominae of the family Reduviidae.

 Kissing bugs are not like other bugs that you may see on plants.
 These bugs can be dangerous because they bite and suck blood from people and many animals.